netsec-ethz/rains/test/integration/README.md

 # README

+This document describes the different components of the integration test and what we are testing.

+## Topology

+The integration consists of three authoritative servers, 2 caching resolvers and a client sending queries to the two caching resolvers.
+There is one authoritative server for the root, a TLD and a SLD.
+The SLD is a subzone of the TLD.
+The caching resolvers start their recursive lookups at the root and get then referred to the other authoritative servers.

 ## Queries
-The queries and expected answers are stored in a file located at 'testdata/messages/messages.txt'.
+The queries the client is going to send and expected answers are stored in a file located at 'testdata/messages/messages.txt'.
 The query must be on a single line.
 The answer sections must be on the following line(s).
 An empty line marks the end of the answer.
 Queries are represented in a zonefile like format and answers are represented in zonefile format.

+## Test

+The integration test covers the following parts:

+- Loading files such as config, zonefile, keys, checkpoints, certificates
+- tcp connection handling and sending messages over tcp between all components
+- recursive lookup with and without alias
+- preprocessing and publishing zone information
+- preloading caches of a caching resolver from checkpoint files
+- a caching resolver answers with cached entries if present
+- marshal and unmarshal of messages and sections
+- signing sections and verifying signatures
+- queries are correctly answered
+- key generation, storing and loading

 ## Coverage
 The file fullCoverageTCP.go must be present and include all paths for which we want to do coverage